-Hyland Software is a leading content services provider that enables thousands of organizations to deliver better experiences to the people they serve.
+Hyland is a leading content services provider that enables thousands of organizations to deliver better experiences to the people they serve.
 With a robust product suite that connects data and systems across complex enterprises, they serve industries across the board, including government, education, healthcare, and financial services.

 For many of Hyland’s customers, RFPs are an integral (and sometimes legally required) part of the vendor procurement process.
 For Hyland, RFPs are their ticket in the door—and their chance to make an outstanding first impression.